cmoralesmx/FertilizationVR_web/_posts/2019-03-23-sex-in-3-cities.md

 ---
 layout: page-fullwidth
-subheadline: "We were present at the conferences"
+subheadline: "We were present at the public lectures"
 title: "Sex in 3 Cities 2019"
-teaser: "We were invited to demonstrate the virtual reality aplication at this series of conferences taking place at London, Nottingham, and Edinburgh."
+teaser: "We were invited to demonstrate the virtual reality aplication at this series of public lectures taking place at London, Nottingham, and Edinburgh."
 permalink: "/sex-in-3-cities-2019/"
 header:
     image_fullwidth: "FertilizationVR_header.jpg"